 - a fellowship awarded solely by the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the NYPL,

-- an ACLS Fellowship awarded solely by ACLS,
+- an ACLS Fellowship awarded solely by ACLS, or

 - Through a partnership with the Consortium of Humanities Centers and Institutes (CHCI), an international membership organization of interdisciplinary research centers with over 170 members and affiliates in 23 countries, ACLS fellows have the opportunity to spend all or part of their fellowship terms in residence at selected CHCI member organizations.
 This is an optional enhancement to the award for ACLS fellows.
 Back to text.